solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 #### Parameters:

 * `slot` - (optional) Fetch the leader schedule for the epoch that corresponds to the provided slot.
-If unspecified, the leader schedule for the current epoch is fetch
+If unspecified, the leader schedule for the current epoch is fetched
 * `object` - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)

 #### Results: